Higher dimensional divergence for mapping class groups: Higher dimensional divergence of --groups

 We now prove, by induction on $n$, that the $(r-1)$--dimensional divergence in $\widetilde{N}_n$ is at most $x^{r+n}$.
-We prove the estimate for a more general notion of divergence, where instead of spheres one considers hypersurfaces of dimension $r-1$.
-According to Proposition \ref{lem:DivRound}, we can also assume that the hypersurfaces for which we estimate the divergence are $\eta$-round, for a fixed $\eta >0$ small enough.
+In fact, we prove the stronger statement that for every $r$--dimensional connected compact sub-manifold $V$ of $\R^{r}\, $, $V$ with connected boundary, the corresponding divergence function $\Dv_V$ is at most $Bx^{r+n}$, where $B$ is independent of $V$.

+According to Theorem \ref{thm:DivRound}, it suffices to prove the above statement for hypersurfaces that are $\eta$--round, for some fixed small $\eta$.

 As in \cite{BehrstockDrutu:thick2}, we choose $M_1$ to be a particularly simple graph manifold, namely, we let this be the space constructed by taking a pair of hyperbolic surfaces each with at least one boundary component, crossing each with a circle, and gluing the two $3$--manifolds $M_0$ and $M_0'$, thus obtained, along a boundary torus by flipping the base and fiber directions.
 This implies that $N_1$ is obtained by gluing the product $N_0$ of $r$ copies of $M_0$ with the product $N_0'$ of $r$ copies of $M_0'$ along the product of $r$ copies of a $2$--dimensional torus, following a flip in each factor.
 As $M_{n+1}$ is inductively obtained by isometrically gluing two copies of $M_{n}$ along $\fg_n$, we have that $N_{n+1}$ is obtained from $N_n$ by taking two copies of it, and identifying the two respective copies of the $r$--torus $\fg_n\times \cdots \times \fg_n$.